streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     >
     > For more information about the `pulsar-admin namespaces set-retention options` command, including flags, descriptions, and default values, see [here](http://pulsar.apache.org/tools/pulsar-admin/2.6.0-SNAPSHOT/#-em-set-retention-em-).

-3. To configure AWS S3 offloader, you can set offloader policy at namespace level.
+3. To configure AWS S3 offloader, you can set offloader policy at the namespace level.

 	```
     ./bin/pulsar-admin namespaces set-offload-policies -b test-pulsar-offload -d aws-s3 -r us-west-2 public/default